Ranidaphobia – Fear of Frogs Phobia

 How to Deal with Ranidaphobia

 Have you been running away from frogs your entire life?
 Now, you don’t have to.
 While taking off seems like a solution, it will make things worse.
-The more you run away from frogs, the worse your fear will get.
+The more you run away from frogs, the worse your fear will become.

 Don’t forget to reach out to the people around you about how you feel about frogs.
 They may relate and help you cope.
-On the other hand, they may laugh and start teasing relentlessly.
-They may use frogs to scare you, but know that sharing this information is already a big help.

 Conclusion